awesomehumphrey/SpeedyCommentExtractor/README.md

 <!-- markdown-toc end -->

 ## About
-Can extract all comments from linux kernal repo in less than 30 minutes on most modern laptops.
+Can extract all comments (80,000+ rows) from linux kernal repo in less than 30 minutes on most modern laptops.
 That's all you need to know.

 It stores the comments inside an .csv file like so: